Shelpin/DAppNode/docs/FAQS.rst

 No!
 One of our the critical aspects to achieve our objectives,  is eliminating the technical friction to install and run nodes so a minimum knowledge is enough to run your own DAppNode.
 If you know how to open the terminal and run a couple of commands in the console terminal you are done!

-Can I use IPFS once DAppNode is installed ??
+Can I use IPFS once DAppNode is installed?
 ============================================

 Yes!Take in account that IPFS is a core component of DAppNode itself , used for example to host the packages to be downloaded but you can also use it your own, as you  have a totally functional IPFS node.
 You can access to it by typing http://my.ipfs.dnp.dappnode.eth:5001/webui